-Animal Biodiversity & Habitats Unit (Animal Adventures)
+Animal Biodiversity Unit (Animal Adventures)

 Topic & Guiding Question Student Objectives Scientific and Engineering Practices Science TEKS 2021 Lesson 1 Biodiversity & Classification How many different kinds of animals are there?
 Students observe the traits of different animals and use that information to organize them into groups based on their characteristics.
-2.1F Record and organize data using pictures, numbers, words, symbols, and simple graphs.
+2.3B Make predictions based on observable patterns.
 2.13B Record and compare how the structures and behaviors of animals help them find and take in food, water, and air.
-Lesson 2 ✔ Habitat Diversity Why would a wild animal visit a playground?
+Lesson 2 ✓ Habitat Diversity Why would a wild animal visit a playground?
 Students observe animals, plants, and the physical characteristics of two different habitats.
 They collect and analyze data to compare the biodiversity between the two habitats.
-2.2B Analyze data by identifying significant features and patterns.2.2C Use mathematical concepts to compare two objects with common attributes.
+2.2D Record and organize data using pictures, numbers, and words.
+2.4B Measure and compare organisms and objects.
 2.12A Describe how the physical characteristics of environments, including the amount of rainfall, support plants and animals within an ecosystem.
 Lesson 3 ✓ Animal Groups & Survival Why do dogs wag their tails?
 Students observe animals that live in groups in order to obtain, evaluate, and communicate information about animal social behavior.
 Students use evidence to show how animals form groups to help them survive.
-2.1E Collect observations and measurements as evidence.2.1F Record and organize data using pictures, numbers, words, symbols, and simple graphs.
+2.2A Ask questions about organisms, objects, and events during observations and investigations.
+2.2D Record and organize data using pictures, numbers, and words.
 2.13C Record and compare how being part of a group helps animals obtain food, defend themselves, and cope with changes.
 Lesson 4 Biodiversity, Habitats, & Species Why do frogs say "ribbit"?
 Students identify frogs based on their unique calls and use that information to determine the level of frog species diversity within multiple habitats.
-2.1F Record and organize data using pictures, numbers, words, symbols, and simple graphs.2.2C Use mathematical concepts to compare two objects with common attributes.
+2.2A Ask questions about organisms, objects, and events during observations and investigations.
+2.2D Record and organize data using pictures, numbers, and words.
 2.13B Record and compare how the structures and behaviors of animals help them find and take in food, water, and air.
 Lesson 5 Biodiversity & Engineering How could you get more birds to visit a bird feeder?
 Students investigate which kinds of birds are likely to visit a bird feeder based on what they eat and design and build a prototype bird feeder that attracts a specific type of bird.
-2.2D Evaluate a design or object using criteria to determine if it works as intended.2.3A Develop explanations and propose solutions supported by data and models.
+2.3A Identify and explain a problem and propose a task and solution for the problem.
 2.12B Create and describe food chains identifying producers and consumers to demonstrate how animals depend on other living things.
 2.13B Record and compare how the structures and behaviors of animals help them find and take in food, water, and air.